Moseley Railway Trust: Site development

 For the 2014 'Tracks to the Trenches' commemorative event, a field railway was laid around the perimeter of the event field, and included a steeply graded branch to serve the replica WW1 trench.
 This was to allow cameo's to be set up to permit re-enactors to demonstrate the process of using the trench, delivering stores and equipment by rail, and evacuating wounded.
 Over the following years, the field railway was further extended to provide additional wagon storage, and the long-term intention is to complete a loop to join up with the trench railway branch.
 Two further major 'Tracks to the Trenches' events were held, in 2016 and 2018, and all three events won critical acclaim for their diversity and presentation of equipment and material from WW1, with a significant number of WW1 re-enactors attending each event.

 In 2020, despite the limitations caused by the COVID-19 pandemic, two further major projects were carried out.
 Recognising that additional under-cover secure locomotive storage was needed, a second locomotive storage shed was erected near the WW1 Trench exhibit.
-This new building, called Aurora South, has four tracks, with two entering from each end - a configuration imposed by restrictions in where the building could be constructed due to the existence of a mining adit slightly to the south of the building.
+This new building, called Aurora South, has four tracks, with two entering from each end – a configuration imposed by restrictions in where the building could be constructed due to the existence of a mining adit slightly to the south of the building.
 A grant for 25% of the funding was provided by the Newcastle-under-Lyme Civic Society, with the remainder of the funding raised by the Trust.
-The two tracks in the north entrance to the building are multi-gauge, allowing 2ft gauge (610mm), 2ft-6in gauge (762mm) and 3ft gauge (914mm)locomotives to enter the building - the Trust owns locomotives of each of these gauges.
+The two tracks in the north entrance to the building are multi-gauge, allowing 2 ft gauge (610 mm), 2 ft 6 in gauge (762 mm) and 3 ft gauge (914 mm) locomotives to enter the building – the Trust owns locomotives of each of these gauges.
 Construction of the building started in November 2020, and was completed in January 2021.
 A local steel building contractor was used for the erection.
 Work continues to connect the north end tracks to the rest of the infrastructure, but the south end was connected up in early 2021.

 The second major project for 2020 was erection of a steam locomotive watering facility at the Silverdale Station at the south end of the passenger line, and was fully funded by a grant from the Newcastle-under-Lyme Civic Society.
-Construction started in early 2020, with the installation of a reinforced concrete base, followed in November by construction of the brick tower to support a 4000 litre (880 UK gallons) water tank of traditional railway appearance.
+Construction started in early 2020, with the installation of a reinforced concrete base, followed in November by construction of the brick tower to support a 4000-litre (880 UK gallons) water tank of traditional railway appearance.
 The water tank was constructed by a local fabricator to a design produced by the Trust, and was completed in August 2020.
 It was installed on the brickwork tower during August 2021.
-The water crane, also included with the grant funding, has been designed and should be erected over the winter of 2022-23.
+The water crane, also included with the grant funding, has been designed and should be erected over the winter of 2022–23.